-And now before it ALL goes away, eat all the summer foods!
-The best part of this season is all the fresh food.
+Before it ALL goes away, eat all the summer foods!
+One of the best parts of this season is all the fresh food.
 We’re in the throngs of blueberries, peaches, corn, tomatoes, and herbs.
-When I made this salad, it was declared a winner and worthy of a repeat.
+When I made this salad, it was declared a “winner” and worthy of a repeat.
 With that kind of reception, I thought you might want in on it.

 A summer salad: Blueberry Corn Quinoa Salad

 This salad is super easy to make.